-For the Spring 2016 semester, USC has extended its program with Uber as part of the Campus Cruiser program in the University Park neighborhood nightly, from 7 PM until 2 AM, whenever wait periods for a Campus Cruiser exceed 15 minutes.* This is designed to supplement the popular Campus Cruiser service and help reduce wait times for transportation during these peak periods.
+For the Fall 2016 semester, USC has extended its program with Uber as part of the Campus Cruiser program in the University Park neighborhood nightly, from 7 PM until 2 AM, whenever wait periods for a Campus Cruiser exceed 15 minutes.* This is designed to supplement the popular Campus Cruiser service and help reduce wait times for transportation during these peak periods.

 * The Uber availability hours may be occasionally adjusted to accommodate a USC special event.
 USC Transportation will notify campus community of designated special events via email.

 Nightly between 7:00 PM and 2:00 AM, if you call Campus Cruiser and the wait time exceeds 15 minutes, the dispatcher will invite you to request a free Uber ride via the USC button on the Uber app.
 During these hours, rides that stay entirely within Campus Cruiser boundaries will be paid for automatically by USC, but only if requested via the USC button.
 The program also will be available on football game days beginning four and a half hours after kick off until 2:00 AM.